JingyuMarcelLee/JingyuMarcelLee.github.io/_posts/2020-04-12-testing-table-codes.md

 # testing table/code on markdown

-This post is a test for me to see how codes and tables work on markdown environment. the all-in-one extension for vscode is used for the ease of editing. markdown preview extension is used as well. kudos to the genius developers who made not-so-genius noob's (my) life easier.
+This post is a test for me to see how codes and tables work on markdown environment. the all-in-one extension for vscode is used for the ease of editing. m

 *let's get started!*